insysbio/heta-case-mini/README.md

 ## Continuous integration solutions

-The sepository includes the example of settings for CI/CD.
-See files `.travis.yml` for Travis and `appveyor.yml` for Appveyor.
+The repository includes the example of settings for CI/CD.
+See files: `.github/workflows/build-and share.yml` for GH Actions,  `.travis.yml` for Travis, and `appveyor.yml` for Appveyor.

 The result of integration can be found on GitHub Pages <https://insysbio.github.io/heta-case-mini/>